Permutation Tests at Nonparametric Rates: Applications

-The proof of Proposition \ref{prop:bunching} is in Section \ref{proof:bunching} in the supplement.
+The proof of Proposition \ref{prop:bunching} is in Section D.4 in the supplement.
 The asymptotic variance of $T_n$ and of the permutation distribution are, respectively,

 These are the same regardless if the null hypothesis is true or not.
-Thus, unlike the previous examples, the researcher does not need to studentize the test statistic for asymptotic validity of the permutation test.
+Thus, unlike the previous examples, we do not need to studentize the test statistic for asymptotic validity of the permutation test.